nickytd/my-go-app/README.md

 In the `go.mod` adjust the module name.

-The [Dockerfile](Dockerfile) provides multi platform container image builds for linux/amd64 and linux/arm64.
-It depends on [docker buildx](https://docs.docker.com/build/building/multi-platform/)
+The [Dockerfile](Dockerfile) provides multi platform container image builds for `linux/amd64` and `linux/arm64` by default.
+It uses classical approach with creating a docker registry manifest and does not depend on [docker buildx](https://docs.docker.com/build/building/multi-platform/).

-The intend is to provide an easy project start and shall be extended according the concrete project needs.
+The intend is to provide an easy start for project development and shall be extended according the concrete needs and requirements.